Please read these 2 pages first:

 Short Bio (please use for introductions)

 A wordslinger and healer from the Bikol diaspora, Lukayo is based on the unceded and unsurrendered territories of the Anishinaabe (Algonquin), in so-called Ottawa, Canada.
-When not daydreaming of starting a sanctuary with land defenders and nonbinary witches, Lukayo is running retreats at a land co-operative or hanging out at their intentional community home made up of other spiritual activist queerdos.
+When not daydreaming of starting a sanctuary with land defenders and nonbinary witches, Lukayo is running retreats at a land co-operative or hanging out at their home made up of gay-mers and queerdos.
 Check out Lukayo.com to know more.

 Artist, educator, healer.